jakedmtr/heart-disease-analysis/README.md

 ![Slope analysis](images/prevalence_by_slope.png)

-### Thalassemia Type
+### Thalassaemia Type

-Explain what you found about thalassemia type.
+Explain what you found about thalassaemia type.

 ![Thal analysis](images/prevalence_by_thal.png)